 Museum on the Move: Art and Literacy Outreach Program (grade 4)

 Developed collaboratively with Hartford Public Schools, this four-week outreach program explores landscapes from our permanent collection to improve students’ descriptive writing skills.
 Students learn to “read” and describe works of art through the use of art terminology in concert with their five senses and personal feelings.
 This program includes active group discussions and writing exercises in the classroom and art room, a docent-facilitated lesson at the school, a docent-guided visit at the museum, an art-making activity, and a built-in assessment tool.
 All lessons promote state and national curriculum standards in the language and visual arts.
 Busing and teacher curriculum materials are provided.

 Eligible schools must be members of Hartford Performs, the arts education collaborative serving Hartford Public Schools.
 Please have your school voucher number available when making your reservation.

 Download the Museum on the Move Student Workbook.

 Creativity takes center stage in this inspiring exhibition produced in partnership with Hartford Public Schools.
-Join us as we celebrate the 42nd Hartford Youth Art Renaissance with a collection of artworks created by students in kindergarten through 12th grade on view at the museum and the Hartford Public Library downtown branch.
-An audio guide of students’ reflections on their masterpieces will accompany the installations.
+Join us as we celebrate the 42nd Hartford Youth Art Renaissance with a collection of over 100 exemplary artworks created by students in kindergarten through grade 12 on view at the museum and Hartford Public Library Downtown, located at 500 Main Street, Hartford.
+An audio guide of select students’ reflections on their masterpieces will accompany the installations.
 Come revel in the artistic excellence of Hartford youth and leave inspired!